VietnameseCoffee/copters/README.md

 ## Technologies

 This app will implement the following
-* Vanilla JavaScript for handling key events
+* Object Oriented Programming using only Vanilla JavaScript from game logic to graphics rendering
-* Canvas to render the app and its apposite animations
+* HTML5 Canvas to render animation frames of the game
-* Webpack to manage dependencies
+* Webpack to manage the JavaScript file dependencies

 ## Design